YoursLtd/remove-storefront-header-search/README.md

 # Remove Storefront Header Search
-[WooCommerce](https://woocommerce.com) plugin for Storefront theme to remove the search box from the header.
+[WooCommerce](https://woocommerce.com) plugin for the [Storefront](https://wordpress.org/themes/storefront/) theme to remove the search box from the header.

 ## Contents